hortongn/accp-cheatsheet/README.md

 	- requests
 	- the uptime
 	- any additional storage of backup
+- *Multi-AZ: maintains standby replicas of RDS instances in different availability zones*
+- *Provides automatic backup and software patching*
+- *customer responsible for managing OS and configuration*
+- *The provider handles maintenance tasks*

 ### AWS Auto Scaling Group
 - **Scaling Policy** determine when, if, and how the ASG scales and shrinks: